-Most of the pots offered good versatility, allowing for both indoor and outdoor use and without specific requirements of its plant.
-However, some plants were less versatile.
-The small 2.5 inch succulent plots, for example, could not house anything other than a succulent.
-The Novelty Full Depth Round Pot, on the other hand, was so large that it might be an inappropriate pot for something so small unless you plan on letting it grow for a very, very long time.
+Most of the pots offer good versatility, allowing for both indoor and outdoor use and without specific requirements of its plant.
+However, some planters are less versatile.
+The small 2.5-inch succulent plots, for example, could not house anything other than a small succulent.
+The Novelty Full Depth Round Pot, on the other hand, is so large that it might be an inappropriate pot for something so small unless you plan on letting it grow for a very, very long time.

 The most variable pots are the Homenote Plastic Planters and the Le Tauci Plant Pots.
 Both of these sets offer multiple sizes, and each size could be used for any number of plants.
 Not to mention, both products can be used for your indoor plants or outside if that suits you.

-The least versatile pots were the Sun-E 2.5-Inch Owl Pots, as they don't allow for much room to grow and work better outdoors than they do indoors since they don't come with any way to catch excess water.
+The least versatile pots in our lineup are the Sun-E 2.5-Inch Owl Pots, as they don't allow for much room to grow and work better outdoors than they do indoors since they don't come with any way to catch excess water.

 Ease of Use

-The final category we considered were the extra features.
+The final category we considered was the extra features.
 We considered features such as self-watering, drainage plates, beautiful and fun designs, and mesh soil catches.

-The Cyclone 5" Self Watering Pot had the most features as it offered a self-watering system, a fertilizer puck, and a nice aesthetic.
+The Gardenix 7" Self Watering Pot has the most features as it offers a self-watering system, a fertilizer puck, and a nice aesthetic.
 This planter is an all-in-one package and makes the planting process easy and convenient.

-Both the Le Tauci Plant Pots and the Sun-E 2.5-Inch Owl Pots came with mesh circles for the bottom of the pot.
-This is particularly significant for the Le Tauci Plant Pots because it would be hard to clean between the drainage plate and the pot if dirt were to get through.
+Both the Le Tauci Plant Pots and the Sun-E 2.5-Inch Owl Pots come with mesh circles for the bottom of the pot.
+This is particularly significant for the Le Tauci Plant Pot because it would be hard to clean between the drainage plate and the pot if dirt were to get through.

 The HBServices 8" Self-Watering Pot also offers a self-watering feature.
 A removable tab is included with the pot to make watering easy.
 However, it should be noted that it is easy to spill while pouring water into the tab and requires a gentle touch.